Ringdown/ringdown.github.io/thinkpad-l13-yoga.md

 </details>
 <br/>

+3. Footnotes
+> If you click/tap on footnotes, you'll get yanked to the bottom of the page.
+Use the  ↩︎ button next to the respective footnote to return to the place you left.

 In summary, my recommendations for a good PC that will last through college would be one with a quad-core processor, 8GB of RAM, and is new enough to support Windows 11 either out of the box or through the free upgrade.

 In terms of storage capacity, 128GB is *probably* fine, but 256GB is the worry-free sweet spot.
 Beyond that, laptop specs are really up to your budget and your preference.